This is some text inside of a div block.

 To prioritize workplace safety, it's essential to know where everyone stands with your coverage.
 Even more important is being insured by a workers’ compensation partner you can trust.

-For over a century years, Pinnacol has put care to work for Colorado with reliable workers’ compensation coverage, award-winning claims management, competitive discounts and generous customers dividends.
+For over a century, Pinnacol has provided Colorado with reliable workers’ compensation coverage, award-winning claims management, competitive discounts and generous customer dividends.

-Find out why over 53,000 Colorado businesses trust us to protect their business and workers.
-Get an online quote today in a few minutes.
+Find out why over 50,000 businesses trust us to protect their business and workers.
+Get a customized online quote today in a few minutes.

 Start quote today